MikeHannon/DjangoDeployment/readme.md

 If you wish to save changes without exiting type `:w` after escape.

-Navigate back to the folder that holds `manage.py`.
+Run `cd ..` to get back to the folder that holds `manage.py`.
 Make sure your virtual environment is activated!

 ```bash
 (venv) ubuntu@54.162.31.253:~myRepoName$ python manage.py collectstatic #say yes
 ```
 ## Step 9: Gunicorn

-cd back up one level by typing `cd ..` in your terminal.

 Now let's test running gunicorn by entering the following: